 Another thing is that you need to keep the palettes in mind.
-You want to create sets of color that are going to go a long way and serve many purposes seeing as you will have limitations.
-For instance, if you have a character that is like, mostly green with some white embellishments or something you could throw in a bright orange and/or pinkish red for glowing effects.
+You want to create sets of colors that are going to go a long way and serve many purposes seeing as you will have limitations.
+For instance, if you have a character that is like, mostly green with some white embellishments or something you could throw in bright orange and/or pinkish-red for glowing effects.
 Then maybe you could use that again later for something else, etc.

 Finally, you’ll want to get in the habit of creating sprite sheets as soon as you’re done with animation.
 There are several methods to do this, but the first thing to keep in mind is that you’ll want to first off create the animation with the dimensions of the sprite or object like it always has the same same size square around it.
 This is because you can only have two sizes of sprites on the screen at one time.
 So for example, you could make your characters inside a 32x32 pixel square, and the ammo they shoot would fit into 16x16 pixel squares.
 You don’t have to fill every pixel of the square, of course, just keep stuff within those dimensions.
 You can then use these dimensions as a guide for when you create the sprite sheets.
 Here, lemme show you in fig. 13: